-Are you thinking about going on a day trip away from Sydney?
+Are you thinking about going on a day trip from Sydney with your family?

-What exactly is out there once you eventually manage to escape from the never-ending suburbs of Australia’s most populated city?
+You’ve seen everything in the city and want to escape from the never-ending suburbs of Australia’s most populated city.

-If you’re heart just did a flip at the thought of going past the city limits and into the wild out yonder, take a deep breath of relief and read on because you won’t be bushwhacking on any of these ten must do day trips from Sydney, but you will be discovering the real Australia.
+If you’re heart just did a flip at the thought of going past the city limits and outside the limits of the CBD, take a deep breath of relief and read on because you won’t be bushwhacking on any of these ten day trips from Sydney, but you will be discovering the real Australia.

 Get up before cock crow and drive out to the Royal National Park for a Sunrise Photography Tour.
 As you arrive at the first photographic stop, you’ll begin to realize that away from urbanity, New South Wales still has a savage edge.
 Capture that, in still life, as the sun comes up before heading into the park for more photo opportunities of Port Hacking, the sand flats of Maianbar and the Audley rainforests.